Article · Field notes

 - notes about decisions (why I picked A over B)

 I use AI every day and I love it.
-But AI doesn’t replace understanding your user, it amplifies what you already have.
-Shallow understanding gets you amplified noise.
-Strong understanding gets you amplified leverage.
+But AI doesn’t replace understanding your user, it amplifies whatever you bring to it.
+Bring a shallow understanding and you get amplified noise.
+Bring a real one and you get signal worth having.

 What’s actually helped me: